4d-go-mobile/check-workflow/README.md

 # check-workflow

-This project describe the [continous integration](https://en.wikipedia.org/wiki/Continuous_integration) and [delivery](https://en.wikipedia.org/wiki/Continuous_delivery) processes using [github workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow) on `forms` and `formatters`.
+This project describeS the [continous integration](https://en.wikipedia.org/wiki/Continuous_integration) and [delivery](https://en.wikipedia.org/wiki/Continuous_delivery) processes using [github workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow) on `forms` and `formatters`.

-These processes aim to improve the quality and to reduce the time taken to deliver it.
+These processes aim to improve the quality and to be timesaving.

 ## How to check your forms?